anjackson/anjackson.github.io/_drafts/building-tools-to-archive-the-modern-web.md

 [![The Guardian on 31th March 2015]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/the-guardian-clipped.png)]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/the-guardian.png)

-We found similar problems with many sites, like The Guardian, even though their responsive design was more 'standard' and used e.g. the ```srcset``` attribute on images to provide different resolution versions.
+Changes in web design due to mobile usage appears to be common across the UK web.
+A more representative example comes from The Guardian, even though their responsive design was more 'standard' and used e.g. the ```srcset``` attribute on images to provide different resolution versions.
 Although the srcset image attribute [has been around since 2012][3] and [implemented widely since 2014][4], it's still not supported by Heritrix out-of-the-box and has only just become supported by OpenWayback ([in version 2.3.1][5]).

 [![Example of srcset from the HTML 5 standard]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/srcset-standard-example.png)]({{ site.baseurl }}/web-archiving-apis/images/iipc-ga-2016/srcset-standard-example.png)